 My full review of American Airlines A321neo first class from Nashville to Dallas

 My biggest gripe about these new A321neo aircraft is that American Airlines didn’t use it as an opportunity to revitalize their increasingly-crusty brand image.
-Delta introduced an all new first class product for their A321neo aircraft recently, and it’s a phenomenal departure from their standard domestic first class product.
+For example, Delta A321neo first class is a phenomenally nice departure from the standard Delta A321 first class product.

 It was pretty much their way of telling the world how serious they are about being the world’s best airline.
 American Airlines, on the other hand, was like “**** it.
 How can we do this as cheaply as possible?”